bitcoin-sv/ts-sdk/API.md

 #### Method byteLength

-Get the byteLength of the BigNumber
+Get the byte length of the BigNumber
-It is similar to the byte length of a buffer in Node.js.

 ```ts
 byteLength(): number